northgrove/Powershell-script/InformationBarriers/README.md

 > **Date:** last change 19.12.19
 > **Description:** script to implement Information Barriers in Office365/Teams

 Clone this repo and run the ***.\InformationBarriers\InformationBarriersSetup.ps1*** script.
 After Editing the XLSX sheet (or .json files direct - in that case delete the XLSX)

+<br /><br />

+*****
+# Use Microsoft Cloud App Security to detect and remove sharing of files
+Wth the above configuration emails with information that a file is shared with reciver will be blocked by the exchange mail flow rules and never reach the receiver.
+In addition you can use Microsoft Cloud App Protection to detect that a file is shared with someone it should not, alarm about that and remove the sharing.

+Example policy in MCAS:

+> Type: File Policy
+> Policy name: IB-blokk deling fra administrasjon til elever
+> Policy Severity: Medium
+> Category: Sharing Control
+> Create a filter for the files this policy will act on:
+> + Files matching all of the following:
+>   - Access Level - equals - public(internet), public, external, internal
+>   - Collaborators - groups - contains - ib-elever-skole1, ib-elever-skole2
+>
+> Select user group: ib-administrasjon  (the group need to be synced to MCAS to apare in the list)
+> Alerts: Create Alert for each matching file
+> Governance Actions:
+> + Microsoft OneDrive for business:
+>   - Make private
+> + Microsoft Sharepoint Online:
+>   - Make private